 Hut Trips

-The 10th Mountain Division Hut Association maintains a network of over 30 huts and more than 350 miles of connecting trails between Aspen, Leadville, and Vail.
-The trails run through the White River, Arapaho, and San Isabel National forests and range in elevation from 9,700 to 11,700 feet.
+The 10th Mountain Division Hut Association maintains a remarkable network of over 30 huts and 350+ miles of trails connecting Aspen, Leadville, and Vail.
+The trails span the White River, Arapaho, and San Isabel National Forests and range from 9,700 to 11,700 feet in elevation.

-The huts were used originally for high-elevation training for soldiers during World War II and have been upgraded and modified for summer and winter trekking.
-They range from basic to somewhat elaborate and sleep anywhere from 3 to 20 people.
-They are typically accessible by skiing from November to May, and reservations are required for their use.
+The huts were initially used for high-elevation training for soldiers during World War II and have been upgraded and modified for summer and winter trekking.
+They offer accommodations ranging from basic to semi-luxurious, sleeping anywhere from 3 to 20 people.
+Most huts are accessible by ski from November to May, and reservations are required.
+Whether planning an overnight or multi-day journey, you can choose between private or guided trips.

 Plan Accordingly and Be Prepared